Phoenix Command: Reception

+In Issue 39 of Abyss, Dave Nalle called this "about as realistic a modern combat system as I have seen.
+Every aspect of combat and related activity is covered in detail, and the mechanics are detailed and completely convincing."
+Nalle noted that the combat system could be inserted into a campaign of Twilight: 2000 or Recon.
+However, Nalle questioned the game's complexity, writing, "The question that plagues me is whether or not all this detail is really necessary."
+Nalle concluded that although the game was well-developed, realistic and packaged nicely, "I can only recommend it for those who place accuracy above adventure and realism above role-playing, for its pursuit of realism goes beyond the limits of practicality and its level of detail could overwhelm more subtle aspects of a campaign."

 In Issue 47 of Different Worlds, Roman Andron was impressed, saying, "Never before have such high degrees of realism and playability been achieved simultaneously in the gaming world.
 Compared to this, all other combat systems are nothing."
 Despite the complexity of the combat system, Andron insisted, "The combat system is easy to use."
 Andron also liked the deadliness of the combat system since "combatants are incapacitated or killed quickly once hit, and do not clutter up play."
 Andron did think that the game should have used the metric system, and also found the use of too many acronyms slowed down the learning process.
 Despite this, Andron gave a positive recommendation, saying, "| heartily recommend this system to weapons buffs or anyone wanting to put realism into their role-playing or wargaming.
 Phoenix Command provides for a simple yet highly-realistic simulation of modern firearms combat.
 However, my recommendations cannot do justice to the system.
 It has to be used to be fully appreciated."

 Writing for Gizmodo, Ed Grabianowski found the complexity took away from the enjoyment of the game, saying, "This game of modern combat closely resembles what Actuary: The RPG would look like.
 Its goal is insanely detailed accuracy, with table after table describing the statistical values of weapons and ammunition and what happens when said ammunition hits a human body."

 In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan called this "Less of an RPG than a meticulous combat system" and noted that it was made for "role-players who relish every smack and slash of a combat encounter."
 Although Swan found the combat system quite complex, he noted that it "plays quite well and produces astonishingly realistic results."
 Swan found the role-playing rules "merely adequate" and the scenarios "fairly routine", and suggested the game would be more useful as a supplement and reference to other military role-playing games such as Top Secret/S.I. or Twilight 2000.
 He concluded by giving the game a solid rating of 3 out of 4, saying, "as a combat system, Phoenix Command is top of the line, rivaling the best tactical wargames in detail and sophistication."